sutd-visual-computing-group/dag-gans/pytorch/examples/biggan/README.md

-We implement our DAG on its BigGAN based on [DiffAugment](https://github.com/mit-han-lab/data-efficient-gans).
+We implement our DAG on its BigGAN based on [DiffAugment](https://github.com/mit-han-lab/data-efficient-gans) for fair comparision to this work.

-We share our BigGAN + DAG code.
+We share our BigGAN + DAG code on CIFAR-10.
 Simply substituting these files in the original code.
 We also provide the script examples to run our DAG.
 Here, we highlight our performance as comparing to this work.
-Note that our model is trained on Single Titan RTX GPU and these numbers are reproduced from the original code for fair comparision.
+Note that our model is trained on Single Titan RTX GPU and results DiffAgument are reproduced from the original code on our machine for fair comparision.

 | Model name                               | Dataset           | is10k     | fid10k    |
 | -----------------------------------------| ------------------| --------- | --------- |